carolzbnbr/OnScreenSizeMarkup/README.md

 ## OnScreenSizeMarkup: A XAML markup extension

-OnScreenSizeMarkup is XAML a markup extension for controlliing UI elements depending on the device screen size.
+OnScreenSizeMarkup is XAML markup extension for controlliing UI elements depending on the device screen size category.

 ### Where can I use it?